 This week’s book recommendation is And Then There Were None by Agatha Christie.
 This was one of my required readings in high school (or was it middle school?).
-I absolutely loved it.
-I need to read it again.
+I absolutely loved it, and I need to read it again soon.

 The story takes place in the late 1930s.
 Eight strangers are invited to a house on an island where they are met by two others.
 After dinner, a recording is played that accuses each member of a murder they have committed in their past.
 Then one of the guests is killed and what ensues is an intricate game to discover the killer and survive.